TirendazAcademy/TirendazAcademy/README.md

 ### Hi There 👋

-Founder of Tirendaz Academy.
 I love researching AI and developing AI apps.
 I aim to create content on generative AI, data science, machine learning, and deep learning, and make these areas understandable for everyone.
 I am a top writer in AI on Medium and a Kaggle expert.
 Don't forget to follow us on our social media accounts below 👇

 ### 🔗 Let's Connect!